denten-books/plain-text/4-chapter.md

 *Krapp's Last Tape* reminds us of the ubiquity of such appointments.
 "Remember their laughter forever," is not even about "them."
-As a marketing slogan, it encourages consumers to secrete happy private mental states onto externalized and fixed representation: remember yourself they way, label, organize, archive, browse, encounter.
+As a marketing slogan, it encourages consumers to secrete happy private mental states onto externalized and fixed representation: remember yourself this way, and also label, organize, archive, browse, encounter.

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868